buildingSMART/IDS-Audit-tool/ids-tool/README.md

 Executing `ids-tool help` provides the following guidance for available commands.

 ```
-  audit        Audits ids files and/or their xsd schema.

-  errorcode    provides description of tool's error code, useful when providing
-               useer feedback in batch commands.

-  help         Display more information on a specific command.

-  version      Display version information.
 ```

 `ids-tool help <command>` provides guidance on the options available for that command.